The best new TV shows still coming your way in 2025

 Available on: Netflix

 Stranger Things season 5 is the final installment in the hit Netflix show, which means it's not one to miss.
-So far, the plot is shrouded in mystery – there's not even a trailer yet – but we're expecting an emotional send-off for Hawkins.
+So far, the plot is shrouded in mystery, but we're expecting an emotional send-off for the Hawkins cohort.
 "We know what the ending is," Matt Duffer previously said during an interview with our sister publication SFX.
-"It's conceivable that it changes but I think it's unlikely because it's one of those endings that just feels, and has always felt, right.
+"It's conceivable that it changes, but I think it's unlikely because it's one of those endings that just feels, and has always felt, right.
 It also feels sort of inevitable.
-Then when you come up with it, you're like, 'Oh yeah well, that is absolutely what is has to be.'"
+Then when you come up with it, you're like, 'Oh yeah, well, that is absolutely what it has to be.'"

 Wonder Man